bimanathanael/e-commerce-public/README.md

-# E-Commerce CMS
+# E-Commerce

-E-Commerce CMS is an server-side / admin-side application to manage E-Commerce client-side.
+E-Commerce is an client-side application for customer.
 This app has:
 * RESTful endpoint for Product CRUD Operation
 * RESTful endpoint for User Login & Register Operation
 * RESTful endpoint for Add Cart and Checkout Operation